dav/LogRoller/README.md

 It was initially built to give coding agents a skill that could access event logs from under-develop code running on local test devices.
 This allows the agents to examine how the code being produced is behaving in manual test runs.

+So you can go to your agent and say "hey those last changes you made don't seem to be working.
+I just did a test run between the two devices and the transfer didn't succeed."

+And you agent will go "let me run logroller to see what happened...."

 ## What It Does

 - Runs a local HTTPS ingest server for log events.